 - $800 for international conferences

-Applications may be submitted as early as six months in advance of the conference and as late as two weeks before.
+Applications may be submitted as soon as acceptance to the conference has been received.
 The conference dates determine the period for which the application will be considered.
 Funds are distributed on a first-come, first-served basis across these periods:

 - Spring: January 1 – April 30